 The powers and duties authority of Internal Audit is set out in the Council's Financial Regulations, paragraph 14.3 details the authority Internal Audit has to perform their duty.
-The Strategic Director (Section 151 Officer) has nominated these rights to the Internal Audit Manager who has direct access to the Chief Executive (Head of Paid Service), and the Audit Committee.
+The Strategic Director (Section 151 Officer) has nominated these rights to the Internal Audit Manager who has direct access to the Joint Chief Executive (Head of Paid Service) Guildford and Waverley Borough Council's, and the Audit Committee.